Cognitive Neuroscience PhD Programs: Degree Overviews

 Career Outlook and Salary Information

-Most graduates of a doctoral program go on to careers in research or academic settings.
+A Ph.D. is required in order to conduct independent research or teach in a university, and most graduates opt for one of these two career tracks.
 Positions are available in universities and neuroscience laboratories.
-A Ph.D. degree is required in order to conduct independent research.
 Some specific positions held by graduates of a doctoral program in neuroscience include:

 - Postdoctoral fellow